nayr31/TTRPG-Stuff/10 - Player Campaigns/DHS - Murder of Mountains/Players/Broadwater.md

 During [[10 - Player Campaigns/DHS - Murder of Mountains/Sessions/Session 04|Session 04]], the party passes out from the haze made from the burning trees.
 Here is what Cesic dreams about.

 Cesic falls asleep at the controls of Snapshot's mech, drifting away into a slumber longer than any other.
+While they sleep, they dream of lilac gardens and blood stained